 “The Family of Darius before Alexander” by Paolo Veronese

-Alexander is reputed to have displayed unexpected respect and honour to his enemy’s family after his victory.
+Alexander is reputed to have displayed unexpected respect and honor to his enemy’s family after his victory.
 According to Plutarch:

 “he treated these illustrious prisoners according to their virtue and character.”

-While honouring the theme of the story, Veronese used artistic licence with his presentation of the narrative.
+While honoring the theme of the story, Veronese used artistic license with his presentation of the narrative.
 The key areas of historical inaccuracy include:

 - the meeting is shown to occur in a stately hall, not a tent as per accounts by classical writers;

 - the splendid wardrobes shown are that of Venice from Veronese time and not ancient Greece or the Far East;

 - Veronese had inserted portraits of his contemporaries into the painting, as was customary in Venetian history painting;